npm/npm/doc/developers.md

   program (like what the "foo" package gives you at require("foo")), then you need to specify that in the "main" field.

+* directories:
+  This is a hash of folders.
+The best ones to include are "lib" and "doc", but if you specify a folder full of man pages in "man", then they'll get installed just like these ones.

 ## Make Sure Your Package Installs and Works

 **This is important.**

 If you can not install it locally, you'll have problems trying to publish it.
 Or, worse yet, you'll be able to publish it, but you'll be publishing a broken or pointless package.
 So don't do that.

 In the root of your package, do this:

-    npm install .
+    npm install

 That'll show you that it's working.
 If you'd rather just create a symlink package that points to your working directory, then do this:

-    npm link .
+    npm link

 Use `npm ls installed` to see if it's there.